AndyNew2/hacs-idm-hpweb/README.md

 -- | --
 `sensor` | Show other info from the heat pump.

+## Introduction - what is this home assistant integration about

-## What is IDM heat pump web integration
+### What is IDM heat pump web integration

 1. This integration uses the local HTTP Web server, which comes now with all iDM heat pumps with Navigator 2.0.
 2. It do not use the iDM Web service nor is dependent on any iDM regsitration or internet or cloud service.
 All data is still collected local in your network